Hextab/HoopTutor-1/README.md

 # HoopTutor – Basketball Training Resources Library
+## Instructions For The User
+1. Download file
+2. Import into Visual Studio Code
+3. Run flask in the terminal and enter 'python main.py' for windows OS or 'python3 main.py' for mac OS

 ## Product Purpose
 HoopTutor is the basketball training companion I am building to help high school players and coaches organise skill sessions faster.
 The app curates drills, workout plans, and teaching points into categories so a user can move from idea to practice plan quickly.
 The long term goal is to let a user personalise a training timeline and stay motivated through clear progress tracking.